Nerd Prescribed

 Can I update my website myself?

-On a managed plan, you don't need to — send a message describing the change and it gets done within 24 hours.
-On a self-managed site, it depends on how the site was built.
-Static sites require code changes.
-CMS-based sites let you edit through a dashboard.
+On a managed plan, you don't need to — send a message and the change happens within 24 hours.
+If you self-manage, it depends on how the site was built: a static site needs code changes, a CMS-based site has a dashboard.

 What happens if I stop paying for website management?

 You keep your website.
-You receive your site files and become responsible for hosting, updates, and security.
-The site continues to work — it just isn't actively maintained.
-You can re-join the managed plan at any time.
+You receive the site files and are responsible for hosting, updates, and security from that point.
+The site continues working — it's just not actively maintained.
+You can rejoin the managed plan at any time.